This time we stayed at a self catering

 Saturday morning Michael rose early (all alone I might add) and headed down to the Busselton Jetty to take some sunrise photos.
 He rarely gets to take shots when the lighting is ideal.
-We are usually touring sites mid day, and at dusk and dawn you have to take care driving due to kangaroos, so you try to avoid it when possible.
+We are usually touring sites mid day, and at dusk and dawn you have to take care driving due to kangaroos, so you try to avoid it wh

 After a full breakfast, we headed out for the day.
 Our first stop was at the roadside for Mike to take some forest shots.
 We do that a lot - Mike trudges off to take photos while we either sit in the car (I read a lot of books these days), or hike around after him.
 On this occasion, the boys had contests throwing stones and hitting things.
 When bored of that, they took up sticks and played swords - sometimes they really don't seem to be growing up!!